-Well, what I am about..the present single that I am promoting from my upcoming "Food War" album...
-I and I generation will make the change..meaning that most of I and I people across the world wherever in the diaspora..that we tend to be at the bottom of the social and economic ladder and I am saying that we..in this time, have to make that change as the King Selassie I seh... if you can't do it in your lifetime you won't do it..so I and I people have to start educate and reeducate themselves about the African consciousness that Marcus Garvey talk about and what Malcolm X stands for.. liberation of the African mind set to help our people across the world..look at Haiti..no one seems to care for the life and progress of the Haitian people and we have to organize ways and means to strengthen our brothers and sisters wherever they are in this generation..and this lifetime.
+Well, what I am about..the present single that I am promot-War" album...l and I generation will make the change..meanacross the world wherever in the diaspora..that we tend to and economic ladder and I am saying that we..in this time, have to make that change as the King Selassie I seh... if you can't do it in your lifetime you won't do it..so I and I people educate themselves about the My first introduction to po- African consciousness that what Malcolm X stands for.. liberation of the African mind set to help our people across the world..look at Haiti..no one seems to care for the life and progress of the Haitian people and we have to organize ways and means to strengthen our brothers and sisters wherever they are in this generation..and this lifetime.

-You talk about food security.. tell your readers what your training is in that field.
+You talk about food security... tell your readers what your training is in that field.

-My training in that field..hear what, Takura was born on a farm and grew up in a farming community...York district in St. Ann, Jamaica with my grandmother and father..who taught me from an early age the practices of natural, organic agriculture, then in my quest for knowledge I was reading Haile Selassie I, King of Kings, the Conquering Lion teachings on agriculture. quote "a people ad a country that became self sufficient through the advancement of Agriculture..can look forward to the future with confidence"..so growing up in a community that most people do farming and it's been looked down at..and hearing the King saying this... start to think he was talking directly to me, so at this time I was going to Marcus Garvey Technical High School in the parish of St Ann, and after reading the King's speech, I leave and went to Hanover Knockalva agricultural school from 1996-99, three years training in agriculture and then went on to the college of agriculture to do more training in general agriculture ..the readings can be aware and reflect my new product line..Rasta Vibes Sweet Watah, 100% cane juice with ginger.
+My training in that field..hear what, Takura was born on a farm and grew up in a farming community..York district in St. Ann, Jamaica with my grandmother and father..who taught me from an early age the practices of natural, organic agriculture, then in my quest for knowledge I was reading Haile Selassie I, King of Kings, the Conquering Lion teachings on agriculture, quote "a people ad a country that became self sufficient through the advancement of Agriculture..can look forward to the future with confidence"..so growing up in a community that most people do farming and it's been looked down at..and hearing the King saying this... start to think he was talking directly to me, so at this time I was going to Marcus Garvey Technical High School in the parish of St Ann, and after reading the King's speech, I leave and went to Hanover Knockalva agricultural school from 1996-99, three years training in agriculture and then went on to the college of agriculture to do more training in general agriculture ..the readings can be aware and reflect my new product line..Rasta Vibes Sweet Watah, 100% cane juice with ginger.